German work visa: What you need to succeed

 3. Qualified professionals visa

-4. Visa for IT specialists
+4. Visa for experienced professionals

 5. Self-Employment Visa